Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Experimental Results

 \subsection{Facial Attributes Recognition}

+\textit{Age/gender recognition.} In order to test the quality of age and gender prediction, the images from complete (``In the Wild") set of UTKFace~\cite{zhang2017age} were pre-processed using the following procedure from the Agegendernet\footnoteref{Agegendernet}: faces are detected and aligned with margin 0.4 using get\_face\_chip() function from DLib.
+Only 23,060 images with single face were used to test age and gender prediction quality.
+There was no fine-tuning on the UTKFace, so that the testing set contains all images from UTKFace.
+Results of comparison with open-source models described in Section~\ref{sec:2} are shown in Table~\ref{tab5}.

-\textit{Age/gender recognition.} The results~\cite{savchenko2019peerj} for the UTKFace dataset are shown in Table~\ref{tab5}.
-Here the proposed approach using MobileNet backbone was compared with existing age/gender prediction models, namely, MobileNet v2 (Agegendernet)\footnoteref{Agegendernet}, FaceNet \footnote{\url{https://github.com/BoyuanJiang/Age-Gender-Estimate-TF}}, ResNet-50 model from InsightFace and Deep expectation (DEX) VGG16 networks trained on the IMDB-Wiki~\cite{rothe2015dex}.
-In contrast to our approach, all these CNNs have been fine-tuned only on specific datasets with age and gender labels, i.e., they are do not use large-scale face recognition datasets for pre-training.
-As a result, the proposed model leads to the best results with at least 2.5\% higher accuracy of gender classification and 0.6 lower MAE (mean absolute error) of age prediction than DEX due to exploitation of the potential of very large face recognition dataset to learn face representations.
-Moreover, our model has 80-times lower parameters when compared to two VGG-16 DEX models.
-Our results are even comparable with the state-of-the-art quality for UTKFace dataset, which is achieved by training on the part of this dataset~\cite{das2018mitigating}.
-For instance, if the testing set described in the paper~\cite{cao2019consistent} was used, namely, 3,287 photos of persons from the age ranges [21, 60], our MobileNet-based multi-task model achieves 97.5\% gender recognition accuracy and age prediction MAE 5.39.
+The proposed model uses large-scale face recognition datasets for pre-training, so that it obtains the best results when compared to existing publicly-available models with at least 2.5\% higher accuracy of gender classification and 0.6 lower MAE (mean absolute error) of age prediction than DEX due to exploitation of the potential of very large face recognition dataset to learn face representations.
+Moreover, the MobileNet-based model has 80-times lower parameters when compared to two VGG-16 DEX models.
+These results are even comparable with the state-of-the-art quality for the UTKFace dataset, which is achieved by training on the part of this dataset.
+For instance, if the testing set with 3,287 photos of persons from the age ranges [21, 60], the MobileNet-based multi-task model achieves 97.5\% gender recognition accuracy and age prediction MAE 5.39.
 It is lower than 5.47 MAE of the best CORAL-CNN~\cite{cao2019consistent} on the same testing set, which was additionally trained on other subset of UTKFace.

-\if\complete1 As the AFEW dataset contains labels for age and gender of each person on a video clip, it is possible to test the proposed model for facial attribute prediction on \textit{videos}.
-The obtained accuracies of the proposed model compared to most widely used DEX~\cite{rothe2015dex} and gender\_net/age\_net~\cite{levi2015age} are shown in Table~\ref{tab6}.
-It was assumed that age is predicted correctly if the difference between real and predicted age is not greater than 5 years.
-Here the proposed model has again higher accuracy when compared to the publicly available CNNs trained only on rather small and dirty datasets with age/gender labels.